vaidap/RobustaTE/README.md

 RobustaTE is a basic graphical text editor written in Java, and using Java Swing for its UI.
 It's inspired by projects such as SciTE, Notepad++, Kate and Gedit.

-This has mainly started as a project for me to revise/improve my aging Java knowledge, and and learn more about building a UI in Swing.
+This has mainly started as a project for me to revise/improve my aging Java knowledge, and learn more about building a UI in Swing.

 Functionality is currently very limited, but is being improved with time.
 Current functionality includes:
   - Saving a text file to disk, from either a new file or an existing one